PANTHEONtech/lighty/lighty-applications/lighty-rcgnmi-app-aggregator/README.md

       }
     ```
     3. Use one or both [`initialYangsPaths`,`initialYangModels`] option for adding YANG models to gNMI module.
-       1. `initialYangsPaths`: Change `INITIAL_FOLDER_PATH`, from the JSON block above, to a folder path, which contains YANG models you wish to load into the datastore.
+       1. `initialYangsPaths`: Change `INITIAL_FOLDER_PATH`, from the JSON block above, to a folder paths, which contain YANG models you wish to load into the datastore.
        2. `initialYangModels`: Add all required models which can be found in classpath of application in format mention above.
 Change `MODEL_NAMESPACE`, `MODEL_NAME`, `MODEL_REVISION` to required values.
     These models will be then automatically loaded on startup.